Our Humans

 My goal is to provide my clients with a genuine and safe space to share their experiences.
 I approach every client and their challenges as an ally; appreciating each person’s uniqueness and individuality, and recognizing that individuals are the agents of their own healing and change.

-Adrienne Krause, MACP
+Adrienne Krause, MC

 Registered Provisional Psychologist and Certified Canadian Counsellor.